alan-lira/cresp-model/README.md

 > cd cresp-model

-*2.2 Edit as you wish the input parameters and other settings on "cresp_config" file:*
+*2.2 Edit, as you wish, the input parameters and other settings on "cresp_config" file:*

 > sudo apt install vim -y